Eating live seafood: Controversy

 Octopuses are eaten alive in several countries around the world, including the United States.
 Animal welfare groups have objected to this practice on the basis that octopuses can experience pain.
 In support of this, since September 2010, octopuses being used for scientific purposes in the European Union are protected by EU Directive 2010/63/EU "as there is scientific evidence of their ability to experience pain, suffering, distress and lasting harm."
 In the United Kingdom, this means that octopuses used for scientific purposes must be killed humanely, according to prescribed methods (known as "Schedule 1 methods of euthanasia").

 London resident Louis Cole ran a YouTube channel in which he ate live seafood.
-The Guardian commented on the ethical issues raised by the behaviour of Coles that: "It seems objectively less cruel to kill a scorpion instantly than to rear chickens in battery cages or pigs in the most miserable pork farms".
+The Guardian commented on the ethical issues raised by the behaviour of Cole that: "It seems objectively less cruel to kill a scorpion instantly than to rear chickens in battery cages or pigs in the most miserable pork farms".

 Health issues

 In India, the government provides support for an annual fish medicine festival in Hyderabad, where asthma patients are given a live sardine to eat which is supposed to cure their asthma.

 Improperly handled food, uncooked food, raw fish consumption and water contamination can transmit parasitic infections.
 Parasitic infections are common worldwide, although they are major health concerns in tropical countries.

-Infection by the fish tapeworm Diphyllobothrium latum is seen in countries where people eat raw or undercooked fish.
+Infection by the fish tapeworm Diphyllobothrium latum is seen in countries where people eat raw or undercooked freshwater fish.